 While these intrinsically-luminous objects would rapidly distinguish themselves from reflected-light TNOs given the level of photometric precision obtainable for a few hundred TNOs with PS1, existing datasets are by-and-large not precise enough to distinguish such objects.
-The Minor Planet Center repository is well known to contain significant ( $\sim 0.5$ mag) systematic photometric errors due to the nature of the broad range of submitters (see, e.g., Parker et al. 2008).
+The Minor Planet Center repository is well known to contain significant (~ 0.5 mag) systematic photometric errors due to the nature of the broad range of submitters (see, e.g., Parker et al. 2008).
 At this level of precision, the variation of intrinsically-luminous objects would never be distinguishable from the background populations.
-Figure 3 illustrates this by plotting the pairwise difference H-magnitudes for observations of TNOs in literature.
+Figure 3 illustrates this by showing the pairwise difference H-magnitudes for observations of TNOs in the literature.
 The differences in H-magnitude each correspond to separate observations of the same object at different heliocentric distances, scaled to the reported statistical uncertainty in each measurement.
 The distribution is very broadly peaked around zero, consistent with no variation, but the width of the distribution is indicative of serious systematic differences in different observations of the same object.
-The plot also illustrates the luminosity variation slope $\alpha$ (Loeb and Turner, 2012), and shows no strong peaks at $\alpha = -2$ or $\alpha = -4$ (the spike at 0 is due to objects which have identical heliocentric distances at the times of observation), the intrinsically-luminous and reflected-light slopes, further demonstrating that the existing data is not precise enough to distinguish such behavior.
+The plot also illustrates the luminosity variation slope α , and shows no strong peaks at $\alpha = -2$ or $\alpha = -4$ (the spike at 0 is due to objects which have identical heliocentric distances at the times of observation), the intrinsically-luminous and reflected-light slopes, further demonstrating that existing data are not precise enough to distinguish them.